anoma/namada/documentation/specs/src/base-ledger/block-space-allocator.md

 height, in fact).
 * If all decrypted transactions from $H-1$ have been included in the proposal
 $P$, for height $H$.
+* That no encrypted transactions were included in the proposal $P$, if no encrypted transactions should be included at $H$.
+    - N.b. the conditions to reject encrypted transactions are still not clearly specced out, therefore they will be left out of this section, for the time being.

 Should any of these conditions not be met at some arbitrary round $R$ of $H$, all honest validators $V_h : V_h \subseteq V$ will reject the proposal $P$.